The Nido Fund

 The Program is available for families for the last three months of the 2019-2020 school year (April - June 2020) and the first semester of the 2020-2021 school year and can cover up to a maximum of 30% of the monthly tuition.

-To apply to COVID-19 Emergency Financial Aid, families must complete the application form, submit required documents and cannot have more than two months of tuition fees in arrears.
-Email firstname.lastname@example.org to request an application form,
+To apply to COVID-19 Emergency Financial Aid, families must complete the application form, submit required documents and must have their student accounts paid through March 2020.
+Email firstname.lastname@example.org to request an application form.

 Applications will be evaluated on an individual basis and the amount of assistance granted shall be dependent upon need, the number of qualifying applicants and availability of funds.